neuefische/wd-flipped-classroom-curriculum/sessions/js-fetch/README.md

 - [ ] Introduce the Demo

-  - [ ] The DOM is already prepared and we find a function `setJoke(joke)` that we just have to call to set the Joke for the joke section.
+  - [ ] The DOM is already prepared and we find a function `renderJoke(joke)` that we just have to call to set the Joke for the joke section.
   - Uncomment the following line with the function call:

   ```js